tourhunter-com/help-tourhunter-com/_articles-en/supplier_company.md

 ### **Roles**

-Participants in a supplier company are divided into managers and employees, depending on their roles.
+Participants in a Supplier company are divided into managers and employees, depending on their roles.

-List of roles in a supplier company:
+List of roles in a Supplier company:
 - Manager:

 1. Manager;